Sobha One World Maintenance charges

 Statutory Reserve Funds

-Several key factors influence maintenance fees in Sobha One World:
+Several factors decide the maintenance fees at Sobha One World:

 - Size and Type of Unit